ank-kumar/demo-linuxkit-infrakit/README.md

 # demo-linuxkit-infrakit

 Simple playground for linuxkit and infrakit study.

-Final goal is to deploy a software forge:
+Final goal is to deploy a software forge on Openstack:

 * 1 LDAP appliance
 * 1 gitea appliance